yasheymateen/dungeon-rush_game/README.md

 	<img src="https://i.imgur.com/6dNBPyD.jpg">
 </p>

-We were inspired to develop this game after constantly seeing a flood of "new-age", shooter-style games.
-We decided to challenge ourselves to create a Mario-style game, having no experience, much less programmed in C#, we decided this would be the best test of our grit during our final portfolio project.
+I was inspired to develop this game after constantly seeing a flood of "new-age", shooter-style games.
+I decided to challenge myself to create a Mario-style game, having no experience, much less programmed in C#, I decided this would be the best test of my grit during my final portfolio project.
 ## But Why?
 This project encompasses many of the advanced engineering concepts we have learned throughout our time here at Holberton School.
-As a final portfolio project, we challenged ourselves to apply everything we have learned as well as apply C#, a language that we had self-taught in the preceding 4 weeks.
+As a final portfolio project, I challenged myself to apply everything we have learned as well as apply C#, a language that I had self-taught in the preceding 4 weeks.